I got this in from one of my clients but as it’s a common scenario I thought I would share my response with everyone.

 This is the format for the interview next week and can feel the nerves kick in already!
 Any hints and tips please

-Most people suffer interview nerves.
-The main reason for this is that they are inexperienced and unfamiliar with the process.
-Interview competence is the surest way of overcoming interview nerves.
-For instance if you think interviews are about coming up with the right answers then you are approaching the interview all wrong.
+Most people suffer from interview nerves and stress.
+The main reason for this, nerves and stress, is that they are inexperienced and unfamiliar with the process, For instance, if you think interviews are about coming up with the right answers then you are approaching the interview all wrong.
 Step 3 of The 3 Step System will show you how to nail interviews but here is my top tip and something you can apply right away.

 I work with employers on how to interview someone, so I see both sides of the desk.
 This is why I can help you deliver better interviews.

-Don’t answer a single question till you have asked a few of your own.
+Don’t answer a single question until you have asked a few of your own.
 Don’t just sit there answering questions.
 This is equivalent to the Kung Fu practitioner only ever blocking punches.
-No matter how good you are at Kung Fu, eventually you will get hit.
-However if you throw a few punches yourself, then the chances of you getting hit reduce significantly.
-My advise is to start throwing punches as soon as you get in the room.
+No matter how good you are at Kung Fu, eventually, you will get hit.
+However, if you throw a few punches yourself, then the chances of you getting hit reduce significantly.
+My advice is to start throwing punches as soon as you get in the room.
 I explain in detail how to do this effectively in Step 3.